-Lecturer: Riccardo Bevilacqua Email: bevilr@ufl.edu Period: March | Hours: 24 Teaching mode: in presence
+Lecturer: Prof. Riccardo Bevilacqua Email: bevilr@ufl.edu Period: March | Hours: 24

 This course will introduce the dynamics and control of space vehicles.
 The students will apply the theory implementing Matlab and Simulink functions whose goal is to simulate orbital flight.
 At the end of the course the students will be able to understand the space environment and how aerospace engineers navigate it and make choices on subsystems when designing their missions.